sap-tutorials/Tutorials/tutorials/data-warehouse-cloud-graphical2-datapreview/data-warehouse-cloud-graphical2-datapreview.md

 ---
-title: Preview and transform your data in a graphical view
+title: Preview and Transform Your Data in a Graphical View
-description: Learn how to preview data in SAP Data Warehouse Cloud and further add join cardinalities and convert a graphical view to SQL statements.
+description: Preview data in SAP Data Warehouse Cloud and further add join cardinalities and convert a graphical view to SQL statements.
 auto_validation: true
 time: 10
 tags: [ tutorial>beginner, products>sap-data-warehouse-cloud]
 primary_tag: products>sap-data-warehouse-cloud
 ---

-## Prerequisites
- - Get to know the graphical view builder in SAP Data Warehouse Cloud

 ## Details
 ### You will learn